 What You’ll Need to Brew the Perfect Cup of Tea

 While there are different methods of making cold and hot tea, we will be focusing on how to prepare hot tea for this article.
+Cold tea is a whole other art form that has its own nuances and variations.
 Before we discuss how to brew tea, let’s gather up our essentials, shall we?

 Tea, Herbs, and Spices